alisbj/Neural-Network-and-Deep-Learning/README.md

 # Neural Network and Deep Learning Course
-Projects about Neural Network and Deep Learning Course In this repository, the projetcs of the robotics course are presented.
+In this repository, the projetcs of the Neural Network and Deep Learning course are presented.
 The titles of these projects are as fallows:
 1. McCulloch-Pitts, Adaline, Madaline
   - Createing a Full Adder with Modified McCulloch-Pitts Neuron
   - Data Sparation with Adaline